-2018-2019 NANTUCKET INTERMEDIATE SCHOOL FAMILY HANDBOOK
+NANTUCKET INTERMEDIATE SCHOOL FAMILY HANDBOOK

-Nantucket Intermediate School 30 Surfside Road Nantucket, MA 02554 Telephone: 508-228-7290 Main office: ext.
+Nantucket Intermediate School 30 Surfside Road Nantucket, MA 02554 Telephone: 508-228-7290 Office: ext.
 4308 or ext.
-4105 Fax: 508-228-1249 www.npsk.org
+4105 Fax: 508-228-1249 www.npsk.org Dear Families,

-Dear Families,

-Welcome to the 2018-2019 school year at Nantucket Intermediate School!
-If you are new to Nantucket we are so happy to have you join our new school community.
+Welcome to the 2019-2020 school year at Nantucket Intermediate School!
+If you are new to Nantucket we are so happy to have you join our school community.
 If you are returning to the Nantucket Public Schools, welcome back.
 Together we will continue to make NIS a special place to grow and learn.
 Our collaborative partnership is what is essential to ensure your child receives an excellent education and will thrive in every way.
 We can't do it well without your involvement!